larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 moderation actions when administrators are not responsive.
-In particular, moderators should give WG chairs every opportunity to manage what may be difficult and contentious debates within their groups.
-Disagreements are discussed below in {{appeals}).
+In particular, moderators should give WG chairs every opportunity to manage what may be difficult and contentious debates within their groups.  {{appeals}} discusses the handling of disagreements.

-Moderators are administrators for IETF plenary fora, such as the IETF discussion and last-call lists, attendee lists, and any plenary chat sessions.
+Moderators are administrators for IETF plenary fora, currently including the IETF discussion and last-call lists, attendee lists, and any plenary chat sessions.
 They are also administrators for any forum that cuts across IETF areas or does not have an administrator.

 In order to scale the function, except for plenary fora as described above, moderators are not expected to always actively monitor all communications.
-Instead they will process reports from participants.
+Instead, they will process reports from participants.

-Area directors are expected to resolve conflicts as described here and in {{appeals}}.
-The IESG is responsible for appointing and oversseeing the moderator team, and approving guidance provided by that team.
+**Area Directors** are expected to resolve conflicts as described here and in {{appeals}}.
+The IESG is responsible for appointing and overseeing the moderator team, and approving guidance provided by that team.

-## Non-IETF Communication Channels And Private Communications Excluded
+## Out of Scope: Non-IETF Fora, Private Communications, and Content Removal

-It is important to note that the moderator team only moderates *public* IETF participation channels.
-Their mandate does not extend to problematic behavior in private channels, such as private chat channels, direct messages, or conversations or other interactions outside of meetings.
+It is important to note that the moderator team only moderates *public* IETF fora.
+Their mandate does not extend to problematic behavior in private communication, such as private chat groups, direct messages, or conversations or other interactions outside of meetings.
 In such cases, the Ombudsteam should be approached.

+Content removal or redaction from IETF archives are not moderation actions, and are therefore also beyond the scope of this memo.

 # Moderation Procedures and Transparency {#prod}